stephenjsnow/Portfolio/README.md

 # Stephen J. Snow's Portfolio
 Welcome to my professional coding portfolio!
-I am an undergraduate student at Dalhousie University in Halifax, NS.
+*I am an undergraduate neuroscience student at Dalhousie University in Halifax, NS.
+My research interests lie in neuroimaging techniques, neurological trauma and public health.*

-Here is example of code I wrote for analyzing the causes of [traumatic brain injuries leading to death in children and young adults](2020-10-29-230913.ipynb).
+Here is an example of code I wrote for analyzing the causes of [traumatic brain injuries leading to death in children and young adults](2020-10-29-230913.ipynb).
 This is some futher analysis of the [root cause of traumatic brain injuries]() across six age groups.

-Opensource dataset available from [kaggle.com](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi)

 Here is an example of code I wrote to visualize the [initial COVID-19 outbreak](Covid1.ipynb) in 5 major countries.

-This analysis allows further eploration into the [average death rates in confirmed cases of COVID-19](Covid2.ipynb) in 5 major countries.
+This code allows further analysis and exploration into the [average death rates in confirmed cases of COVID-19](Covid2.ipynb) in 5 major countries.
 Contact:
 [StephenSnow@dal.ca](mailto:stephensnow@dal.ca)